mwong510ca/15Puzzle_OptimalSolver/Solver Enhancement - Advanced version.md

     If the board matched exactly the same these board, it will use pre-stored value.
 Otherwise, only the corner zero will be use for advanced estimate calculation.

 3. The cost is tiny.
-Compare to million of expanstion, checking an additional thousand of reference boards is cheap.
+Compare to million of expansions, checking an additional thousand of reference boards is cheap.
 To pick a good range is a little tricky, I try my best to explain in English.
   * At least 30 initial estimate from goal state. - For any puzzle is far away from the goal state, it will check the reference collection.
   * At most 30 estimate to the reference board. - For any puzzle is near by the reference baord, it will use it as advanced estimate.
   * Reduce the range between best estimate and reference estimate.
 Find the shortest path to the reference board, update the best estimate if it is closer to the reference board.